Scout For Shipwrecks and Glimpse the Northern Lights on This Underrated Coastline in the Midwest

-A few small sailboats floating off a dock, with red and orange trees behind them
+A few small sailboats floating off a dock at a local port, with red and orange trees behind them and the sunset sky filled with colorful clouds

-From Milwaukee and the beaches of Lake Michigan to the wild rocky shores of Lake Superior, Wisconsin doesn’t get its coastal do.
-This is the nation’s “Fresh Coast,” and the adventures here are fresh, to be sure.
+From Milwaukee and the beaches of Lake Michigan to the wild rocky shores of Lake Superior, Wisconsin doesn’t get its coastal due.
+This is the nation’s “Fresh Coast,” with more than 800 miles of shoreline offering untapped experiences.
+The adventures here are fresh, to be sure.

 This is how to spend a day (or three) on the Fresh Coast.

-White modernist building behind a sign that says "Mulwaukee Art Museum"
+White modernist building behind a sign that says "Milwaukee Art Museum"

 Milwaukee Art Museum’s iconic Burke Brise Soleil, movable sunscreen “wings,” was designed by Spanish architect Santiago Calatrava.